-- 1. On the MBG main page, click SIP trunking. - 2.
-Click / beside an existing trunk. - 3.
+1. On the MBG main page, click SIP trunking.

+- 2. Click / beside an existing trunk. - 3.
 In the Routing rules section of the screen, locate the rule you wish to edit.
 Use the following screen tools to sort through the list: - Rules per page: Specify the number of rules displayed on the page, from 10 to 1000. - Jump to page: If there are multiple pages of rules, select the page you wish to view. - 4.
-After locating the rule you wish to edit, you can do the following: - To modify the rule parameters, select and change any of the following: Match, Rule, Primary, Secondary, Description. - To move the rule up the list, click . - To move the rule down the list, click +. - To delete the rule, click ■. - Click Save.
+After locating the rule you wish to edit, you can do the following: - To modify the rule parameters, select and change any of the following: Match, Rule, Primary, Secondary, Description. - To move the rule up the list, click 1.

+- To delete the rule, click ■. - 5.
+Click Save.